BananoCoin/bananojs/docs/documentation.md

 ### receiveBananoDepositsForSeed

-Recieve deposits for a nano account with a given seed.
+Recieve deposits for a banano account with a given seed.

 #### Parameters